hybridgroup/gobot/platforms/chip/README.md

 The [CHIP](http://www.getchip.com/) is a small, inexpensive ARM based single board computer, with many different IO interfaces available on the [pin headers](http://docs.getchip.com/#pin-headers).

+The current ChipAdaptor will only work with CHIP devices running OS 4.3.
+This is because of the change in the GPIO expander pins between kernel versions OS 4.3 vs. OS 4.4.
+See [here](http://docs.getchip.com/chip.html#gpio) for more details.

 For documentation about the CHIP platform click [here](http://docs.getchip.com/).

 ## How to Install